bessfernandez/reduxstorybook/README.md

 # Sample app with Redux / TS / Storybook
-Fun Fun Fun sample app with Redux / TS / Storybook.May be converted into a boilerplate of sorts..
+Fun Fun Fun sample app with Redux / TS / Storybook.
+May be converted into a boilerplate of sorts..
 Mostly just an experiment of stacks I want to play with.

 ## Tech Stack